Skip to main content

 • C&G Approved Fabrication

 • When parts are purchased to build a single piece of equipment.
 Ex.
-Capital Fabrication — Buy tires, an engine, a frame, some axles, etc., to build a car (the pieces used in the final car would be allowed to be capitalized as a Fabrication)
+Capital Fabrication — Buy tires, an engine, a frame, some axles, etc., to build a car (the pieces used in the final car would be allowed to be capitalized as Fabrication)

 • Ex.
 Non-Capital Fabrication — Buy three computers and a router, which are then wired together (this is not a Fabrication)